Vaccine sales plunge for Sanofi in fourth quarter

 Future activities

 Sanofi SA (NYSE: SNY) is a multinational pharmaceutical company headquartered in Gentilly, France.
 It has more than 100,000 employees in 100 countries around the globe with 81 manufacturing sites in 36 countries.
-Sanofi Pasteur, the vaccine division of Sanofi, is headquartered in Swiftwater, PA.
+Sanofi Pasteur, the vaccine division of Sanofi, is headquartered in Pocono Township.